CBD For Athletes?

 What to Know

 As a brief explanation, CBD functions by introducing additional cannabinoids into the system.
 These chemicals then activate receptors in the body to produce certain positive feelings.
 From an athlete’s perspective, this can provide support in a variety of ways.
-As a start, athletes naturally have to deal with pain management, even when not injured, due to the rigors of competition and training.
-CBD is a natural partner in this regard, inhibiting these feelings by affecting glycine receptors, adenosine receptors, and other types.
+For starters, athletes naturally have to deal with pain management, even when not injured, due to the rigors of competition and training.
+CBD is a natural partner in this regard, thought to inhibit these sensation by affecting glycine receptors, adenosine receptors, and other types.
 For example, rubbing a CBD cream on the afflicted area may help relieve pain after a workout so athletes can get back to training faster.

 In addition, for full-contact sports, there’s always going to be heavy strain on joints and tendons just by the nature of playing, which can lead to pain and soreness that causes issues on and off the field/court.
 Commonly, the way that this is tackled is through a combination of physical training and opioids/NSAIDs.
 However, chronic use of pain medication and prescription drug use has been shown to have a pronounced impact on both mental health and other aspects of an athlete’s life.

-Note that CBD is permitted by WADA (the World Anti-Doping Agency), all other cannabinoids are prohibited, and athletes are still liable for any substances found in their blood or urine.
+Note that CBD with less than .3% THC concentration is permitted by WADA (the World Anti-Doping Agency), all other cannabinoids are prohibited, and athletes are still liable for any substances found in their body.
 As a result, it’s important to understand the risks and consideration with using CBD as a competitive athlete.